 Do you have a passion for Billings history, architecture, fundraising, or museums in general?

 The Moss Mansion is an historic house museum in the heart of Billings, Montana.
 This landmark home features original furnishings and fixtures throughout and is preserved in nearly its original form.
-In many ways it is a classroom, a meeting place, and a beautiful venue for public and private events.
+It is a classroom, a meeting place, and a beautiful venue for public and private events.
 The Moss Mansion Museum is a wonderful place to explore a wide variety of interests.

 Volunteers are crucial to the operation of the museum.
 A small part-time staff and an executive director organize the daily activity at the mansion with the help of dozens of volunteers from the community.
 Below are some of the ways you can become an important part of the preservation of this historic place.

-Become a volunteer!
-Print out this Volunteer Application to learn more, then contact our Volunteer Coordinator at 406-256-5100, firstname.lastname@example.org, or stop by at 914 Division Street, Billings, Montana.
+- Print out this adult Volunteer Application to learn more, then contact our Volunteer Coordinator at 406-256-5100, firstname.lastname@example.org, or stop by at 914 Division Street, Billings, Montana.

 Docents and Site Historians

 The Moss Mansion recruits volunteers to help share the history of the mansion and the Moss family to visitors of all ages and from around the world.
 Trained in the history of the family and the home, docents and hosts are a vital link between the history of the Moss Mansion and its visitors.